Frederick Browning: Inter-war period

-Browning was granted the substantive rank of captain on 24 November 1920.
+Browning was granted the substantive (permanent) rank of captain on 24 November 1920.
 He retained his post as adjutant until November 1921, when he was posted to the Guards' Depot at Caterham Barracks.
 In 1924 he was posted to Sandhurst as adjutant.
 He was the first adjutant, during the Sovereign's Parade of 1926, to ride his horse (named "The Vicar") up the steps of Old College and to dismount in the Grand Entrance.
 There is no satisfactory explanation as to why he did it.
 After the Second World War this became an enduring tradition, but since horses have great difficulty going down steps, a ramp is now provided for the horse to return.

-Other members of staff at Sandhurst at the time included Richard O'Connor, Miles Dempsey, Douglas Gracey, and Eric Dorman-Smith, with whom he became close friends.
+Other members of staff at Sandhurst at the time included Richard O'Connor, Miles Dempsey, Douglas Gracey, Ronald Brittain and Eric Dorman-Smith.
+Dorman-Smith and Browning became close friends.
 Browning relinquished the appointment of adjutant at Sandhurst on 28 April 1928, and was promoted to major on 22 May 1928.
 Following a pattern whereby tours of duty away from the regiment alternated with those in it, he was sent for a refresher course at the Small Arms School before being posted to the 2nd Battalion, Grenadier Guards, at Pirbright.

 His workload was very light, allowing plenty of time for sport.
-Browning competed in the Amateur Athletic Association of England championships in hurdling but failed to make Olympic selection.
+Browning competed in the Amateur Athletic Association of England championships in hurdling, finishing third behind L. H. Phillips in the 440 yards hurdles event at the 1923 AAA Championships but failed to make Olympic selection.
 He did however make the Olympic five-man bobsleigh team as brake-man.
 An injury incurred during a training accident prevented his participation in the bobsleigh at the 1924 Winter Olympics, but he competed in the bobsleigh at the 1928 Winter Olympics in St. Moritz, Switzerland, in which his team finished tenth.
 Browning was also a keen sailor, competing in the Household Cavalry Sailing Regatta at Chichester Harbour in 1930.
 He purchased his own motor boat, a 20 ft cabin cruiser that he named Ygdrasil.